A Simple Way to Get Big and Strong Is:

 In the past, a lot of champion bodybuilders split their training between bulking and cutting.

-During a bulk phase, they focused on heavier weights, low reps, and eating lots of nutritious food.
+They focused on heavier weights, low reps, and eating lots of nutritious food during a bulk phase when they gained most of their muscle mass.

 Then, as summer or the competitive season approached, they made the switch to cutting workout programs and focused more on getting lean, using more cardio, lighter weights, and higher reps to shed the fat that was hiding their newly-built muscle mass.